Vinki7/ReadMe/README.md

 ReadMe is a simple and responsive e-commerce platform for buying books online.
 The platform allows users to browse books by category, search for specific titles, and purchase books securely.
-Admins can manage books, categories, and orders through a dedicated admin panel.
+Admins can manage books and authors through a dedicated admin panel.

 ### Features
 All known features are described below...